smontanari/code-forensics/README.md

 * **java 8** - Required in order to run code-maat.
 See the [Code Maat](https://github.com/adamtornhill/code-maat) repository for more details.

 ## Install
-**code-forensics** is distributed as an npm module that runs on top of [gulp](https://github.com/gulpjs/gulp).
-Gulp is declared as a peer dependency so recent versions of node and npm will require it to be installed separately.
+**code-forensics** is distributed as an nodejs module that runs on top of [gulp](https://github.com/gulpjs/gulp).
+It can be installed through npm:
-To install both packages through npm:

 `$ npm install code-forensics`

-`$ npm install gulp`

-**Note**: I strongly recommend against installing code-forensics as a global module. code-forensics requires certain packages to be at the top level of the node_modules folder in order to correctly run its internal http server and serve the pages to the browser for the visualisation part of the analysis.
+**Note**: I strongly recommend against installing code-forensics as a global module, as it requires certain packages to be at the top level of the node_modules folder in order to correctly run its internal http server and serve the pages to the browser for the visualisation part of the analysis.
 If code-forensics is installed as a global module such packages may conflict with already existing ones and that could cause all sorts of unpredictable issues.

 ## Usage
 This is a short description on how to get started with **code-forensics**.